 Grand Total Cost: $4,506 ($6,106 if we paid for flights)

 Other Tips for a Disney Vacation:

 - Use a Disney travel agent.
 They are free to use and are tremendously helpful.
-Disney pays them for helping out, so their cost is baked into the price whether you use them or not.
+Disney pays them for helping, so their cost is baked into the price whether you use them.

 - Magic Bands are well worth the cost.
-It was so nice not having to fumble with ticket cards at the gates.
-Also, they are waterproof, so it was nice to go to the pool without a wallet or keys.
+Not having to fumble with ticket cards at the gates was so nice.
+Also, they are waterproof, so going to the pool without a wallet or keys was nice.

 - Make restaurant reservations 60 days before your trip.
 Wake up early (4 or 5 am) to ensure you get your preferred time slots.
-If you are working with a Disney travel agent, they should take care of this for you if you send them a list of restaurant preferences in advance.
+If you are working with a Disney travel agent, they should take care of this if you send them a list of restaurant preferences in advance.
 Reservations are required for any sit-down restaurants.

-- We traveled with our nieces, who were 11 months and 2-years-old.
-Basically, everything was free for them.
+- We traveled with our nieces, who were 11 months and 2 years old.
+Everything was free for them.
 Once they turn three, that all goes out the window.
-I’m guessing we paid about $1,000 more bringing a 3-year-old instead of if she was still 2-years-old.
+I’m guessing we paid about $1,000 more bringing a 3-year-old instead of if she was still 2 years old.

-- If you are traveling with other families, be sure to link your accounts on the My Disney Experience app.
+- If traveling with other families, link your accounts on the My Disney Experience app.
 Again, your travel agent should help to set everything up.
-This app is your lifeline for everything at Disney, so make sure you spend some time exploring the app before your trip.
+This app is your lifeline for everything at Disney, so make sure you explore the app before your trip.

-- Bring or rent a stroller for any kids at minimum five and under.
+- Bring or rent a stroller for any kids at a minimum of five and under.
 Our three-year-old needed it.
 Even our seven-year-old got tired of walking around.
 We didn’t have a stroller specifically for him, but he tried to get in our one stroller every time our three-year-old wanted to walk.
-I also carried him towards the end of the day a few times.
+I also carried him toward the end of the day a few times.